TheNaoX/active_component/README.md

 ## Usage

-Add the gem on your gemfile
+Add the gem to your gemfile

 ```ruby
 gem "active-component", require: "active_component"